Nice-Healthcare/.github/SWIFT_STYLE_GUIDE.md

   ```

 * **Property Requirements**:
   A protocol can require any conforming type to provide an instance property or type property with a particular name and type.
-The protocol doesn’t specify whether the property should be a stored property or a computed property—it only specifies the required property name and type.
+The protocol doesn’t specify whether the property should be a stored property or a computed property — it only specifies the required property name and type.
 The protocol also specifies whether each property must be gettable or gettable *and* settable.

   ```swift
   protocol Picture {